podrivo/botivo/README.md

 Botivo combines a Twitch chatbot with a powerful OBS overlay, enabling custom commands and fully customizable overlays built with HTML, CSS, and JavaScript.
 Built-in libraries makes creating animations simple and fast.

-How it works
----
-Botivo listens to your Twitch chat, and when a command is typed it can both reply in chat and/or emmit events to the overlay — a webpage loaded via Browser Source in OBS Studio — to play an animation, video or sound.
+The application listens to your Twitch chat, and when a command is typed it can both reply in chat and/or emmit events to the overlay — a webpage loaded via Browser Source in OBS Studio — to play an animation, video or sound.

 Add infinite commands by just adding new folders and files.
 There are examples included to help you get started.
-Make sure to check how commands works, and customize everything you need.
+Check how commands works, and customize everything you need.

 Usage